Flood Frequency Information

 Flood information is available in an Access database.
 Please email us if you are interested in receiving a copy.

-We have added flood event weather summaries written by students from The Pennsylvania State University meteorology course.
+We continue to add flood event weather summaries written by students from The Pennsylvania State University meteorology course.

 The low water tables have been updated.